NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Spaced out the projectiles more
     - Projectiles do not lift off the ground
     - Grabbable the entire move
-- JB does 18 damage, from 13
+- JB damage increased from 13 to 18
 - JA
     - Can transition faster
 - JA(A)